Workshops and Professional Development Programming

 See CONDUIT for workshop announcements and current calendar.

-Managing Your Scholarly Identity: Reputation and Impact See CONDUIT for workshop announcements and current calendar.
+Managing Your Scholarly Identity: Reputation and Impact

-This workshop will cover strategies, services, and tools for curating your online profile and making your digital footprint work for you.
+This workshop covers strategies, services, and tools for curating your online profile and making your digital footprint work for you.
 Learn how scholars and researchers at all stages in their careers and comfort level can increase their visibility, impact, and collaborative opportunities.
 Take-away tools to make, track, and communicate broader impacts.

 Using Bibliometrics and Altmetrics to Communicate Your Scholarly and Research Impact

 Scholars and researchers, academic departments, and universities increasingly are asked to disclose the impact of their research to external funders, for promotion and tenure review, and to measure against their peers.
 While the practice of measuring research impact isn’t new, the availability of new tools and methods of communication has proliferated in recent years.
 In this workshop, you will learn about these available metrics tools, both “traditional” (like Web of Science) and “alternative” (like Altmetric), how to incorporate these into telling the story of your research impact, and learn some of the ways you can increase your visibility as a scholar.
 We’ll cover a variety of metrics methods and tools that allow for the communication of impact across the disciplines.

 What Faculty Need to Know about Copyright and Fair Use

 Learn about copyright for all aspects of the scholarly communication lifecycle at your point of need; as both creators of copyrighted works and users of copyrighted works.

 Affordable Course Materials and Open Educational Resources (OER): Taking Action to Build Structural Equity and Inclusion